-

 Lighting Control and Maintenance

-This section covers the implementation of lighting control and management use cases using Molex Coresync Manager, Facility Manager, wireless wall switch, and Smart Tablet.
+This chapter, which covers the implementation of lighting control and management use cases using Molex Coresync Manager, Facility Manager, wireless wall switch, and Smart Tablet, includes the following major topics:

 Connecting to the Controller using Facility Manager